There’s no question everything in ministry has shifted in the last few years. But the real question is how?

 People are hungry for true community, deeper experiences, and authentic transcendence.

-Which is why churches that are growing are focusing more and more on creating experiences that engage more than just the head on a Sunday…but also engage the heart and relationship.
+This is why churches that are growing are focusing more and more on creating experiences that engage more than just the head on a Sunday…but also engage the heart and relationship.

-In short, people don’t just want to know what’s true, they want to know what’s real.
+In short, people don’t just want to know what’s true; they want to know what’s real.
 And what’s real is deeper than just an idea—it’s an experience.

 They come looking for something bigger than themselves, and something frankly, bigger than us.
 They come looking for God.